rimmartin/saxon-node/README.md

 ```

 ####Prebuilts

-Attempting to provide prebuilt native modules to eliminate build issues for users.
-Testing this for Ubuntu, MacOSX v10.7.
+ linux-x64, darwin-x64 and win32-ia32.
+More are being made.

 ```bash
 npm install --fallback-to-build
 ```

-####Building
+####Building (only if needed; contact me if there is a particular prebuild you would use)
+If a compatible prebuilt is not found, a number of environment variables are needed.
 For the build phase, as with integrating Saxon/C interface code in c/c++ applications the jni.h is needed.
 Set JAVA_HOME and the binding.gyp locates the jni.h from there.
-Only the headers are used; Linking is with libsaxon.so that comes wth Saxon/C in it's home folder.
+Only the headers are used; libsaxon that comes wth Saxon/C is laoded from it's home folder.
 The libsaxon.so seems to know where $SAXON_HOME/rt is during runtime.  rt is the runtime http://www.excelsiorjet.com/ that Saxon/C provides.

 To run it needs the harmony switch and at least nodejs v0.11.x http://blog.nodejs.org/2014/09/24/node-v0-11-14-unstable/